khan0003-py/Sppu_CS_6th_Sem_Lab_Codes/WTL/Practical9/registration-login-example/README.md

    - Alternatively, you can start the app with the Angular CLI command `ng serve --open`.
    - To do this, first install the Angular CLI globally on your system with the command `npm install -g @angular/cli`.

+## Copyright

+©2022 Jason Watmore

+## Source
+This project is based on the Angular user registration and login example tutorial by Jason Watmore.
+You can find the tutorial at [https://jasonwatmore.com/post/2022/11/29/angular-14-user-registration-and-login-example-tutorial](https://jasonwatmore.com/post/2022/11/29/angular-14-user-registration-and-login-example-tutorial).

 ## Additional Information

 Feel free to add any additional information about your project here, such as its purpose, features, and how to use it.